githubtraining/migrating-your-repository/responses/01_make-a-plan.md

   <hr>
 </details>

+> Close this issue to signal you are finished with this step.
+I will open a new issue to show you how to optimize your repository for Git operations. :tada:

 For a printable version of the steps in this course, check out the [Quick Reference Guide]({{ host }}/public/{{ course.slug }}.pdf).

 <hr>